|

 still treated

 as separate issues.
-It remains, for all practical
+And, it remains, for all practical

 purposes, impossible to get investment for this kind

 of project.
-Yet, what is the worst case that could
+I wonder why.
+Who benefits?
+What is the worst case that could

 happen?
 A marginal return?
+Or, the same “economics” yet a far better life style?
 As long as our society

 continues to think of architecture, ecology, economics,